RupaDuggirala/Social-Chains/App Prototype/Prototypes.md

-To bring SocialChains to life, we've created a few app prototypes to visualize all of the components that we would like to include within this platform!
+In order to bring SocialChains to life, we've created a few app prototypes to visualize all of the components that we would like to include within this platform!

 <p align="center">
   <img src="Images/Prototypes.gif" width="900" height="270"/>